Phetsommai Sor.Sommai

 Phetsommai Sor.Sommai (เพชรสมหมาย ส.สมหมาย) is a Thai Muay Thai fighter.

 Biography and career

 Phetsommai was introduced to Muay Thai at 8 years old by his father.
 After only 20 days of training he started his career as Yokpetch Thanasaktransport and won his first nine fights.
 At 17 years old he moved to Bangkok to join the Sor.Sommai gym and changed his ring name to Phetsommai.

 In 2018 Phetsommai became a prominent figure in the stadiums as he stayed undefeated for 9 fights over the course of a year and won the Channel 5 and Rajadamnern Stadium 112 lbs belts.
 He was on the short list for the "Fighter of the Year" award.

 On August 9, 2019 Phetsommai went up in weight for a superfight of stadium champions against Lumpinee 115 lbs champion Rungnarai Kiatmuu9, Phetsommai suffered a knockdown in the third round and lost by decision.

+In 2023, Phetsommai opened a coffee shop in Thoen District, Lampang province.